 - 360 ml maple syrup

-Pour the maple syrup into a saucepan and bring to a simmer, carry on heating until it reaches 110C on a sugar thermometer.
+Pour the maple syrup into a saucepan and bring to a simmer.
+Continue heating until it reaches 110°C on a sugar thermometer.

-Pour into the bowl of your stand mixer, allow to cool to 37C and then slowly beat for about 30 minutes until it turns opaque and has the consistency of nut butter.
+Pour into the bowl of your stand mixer, allow to cool to 37°C. Then slowly beat for about 30 minutes.
+As you work, it should become opaque and thicken.
+Keep working the syrup until it has the consistency of nut butter.

-Fear not if it goes wrong and remains as toffee as it will crystallise overnight, it might not be quite as silky smooth, but will taste just as good.
+Fear not if it goes wrong and seems toffee-like, as it will crystallize overnight.
+The resulting butter may not be silky smooth, but it will taste just as good.